 - Centene's food service partner, Guckenheimer, sources food locally, in-season, and organically whenever possible.

-- Each café uses a full line of eco-friendly plates and utensils, reusable or 100% compostable.
+- Each café prioritizes the use of a full line of eco-friendly plates and utensils, reusable or 100% compostable.

 Centene understands that health is driven by the conditions in which we were born, grow, live, work, and age.
 Sustainability forms a key part of our work in social responsibility.
 Find out more about our work in sustainability along with our other social responsibility focus areas.